famer/livechat-mongo-architecture/README.md

 Suggestions for replication of the data.
 Additional: file sharing between visitor and operator with mongofiles.

-Data samples, queries and some additional data in <master/mongojson_main.js>.
+Data samples, queries and some additional data in file [mongojson_main.js](master/mongojson_main.js).

-Current mongo version for this project was ~2.1 so project doesn't take advantage of modern features of version 3.
+P.S.
+Actual mongo version for this project was ~2.1 so project doesn't take advantage of modern features of version 3.